Aliases for MAP3K20 Gene

 GeneCards Summary for MAP3K20 Gene

 MAP3K20 (Mitogen-Activated Protein Kinase Kinase Kinase 20) is a Protein Coding gene.
-Diseases associated with MAP3K20 include Split-Foot Malformation With Mesoaxial Polydactyly and Split Hand Foot Malformation 1.
-Among its related pathways are Tight junction and Sertoli-Sertoli Cell Junction Dynamics.
+Diseases associated with MAP3K20 include Split-Foot Malformation With Mesoaxial Polydactyly and Myopathy, Centronuclear, 6, With Fiber-Type Disproportion.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling mediated by p38-gamma and p38-delta.
 An important paralog of this gene is MAP3K9.

 Stress-activated component of a protein kinase signal transduction cascade.
 Regulates the JNK and p38 pathways.
 Part of a signaling cascade that begins with the activation of the adrenergic receptor ADRA1B and leads to the activation of MAPK14.
 Pro-apoptotic.
 Role in regulation of S and G2 cell cycle checkpoint by direct phosphorylation of CHEK2 (PubMed:10924358, PubMed:11836244, PubMed:15342622, PubMed:21224381).
 Involved in limb development (PubMed:26755636).